LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- end_object.

-Note that in the alternatives using ``uses/2`` or ``use_module/2`` directives, the argument of the database handling predicates must be know at compile-time.
+Note that in the alternatives using ``uses/2`` or ``use_module/2`` directives, the argument of the database handling predicates must be known at compile-time.
-If that is not the case, you must use instead either an explicitly-qualified argument or the :ref:`control_external_call_1` control construct.
+If that is not the case, you must use either an explicitly-qualified argument or the :ref:`control_external_call_1` control construct instead.
 For example:

 ::